theDanielTo/README/README.md

 Creation has always been at my fingertips whether through playing piano pieces, building my own PC, or crafting firepits during camping trips.
 I enjoy the meticulous work that can reveal insignificant details and bring them to light.
 After discovering what programming can do, I was hooked with the dazzling new tools that were offered to me and since have been working with these tools to strengthen my creative side.

 I am a responsible, organized and self motivated individual who works well in a team environment and also independently.
 I have several years in the manufacturing industry working with a team to keep the quality of our product the finest it could be.

+### Todo List

 ### :coffee: Contact me and let's have a coffee together!
 - [Linkedin](https://www.linkedin.com/in/to-daniel/)